Manny Bañuelos: Seattle Mariners

-On February 2, 2020, Bañuelos signed a minor league deal with the Seattle Mariners.
-Bañuelos was released by the Mariners organization on May 28, 2020.
+On 2 February 2020, Bañuelos signed a minor league deal with the Seattle Mariners.
+He did not play in a game for the organization in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Bañuelos was released by the Mariners organization on 28 May.

 Fubon Guardians

-On June 18, 2020, Bañuelos signed with the Fubon Guardians of the Chinese Professional Baseball League.
+On 18 June 2020, Bañuelos signed with the Fubon Guardians of the Chinese Professional Baseball League.
 He posted a 6–3 record, 2.60 ERA, and 62 strikeouts across 9 starts in his first season with the club.
-On December 17, 2020, Bañuelos re-signed with the Guardians for the 2021 season.
-He was released on July 5, 2021, in order to play with Team Mexico at the 2020 Summer Olympics (contested in 2021).
+On 17 December 2020, Bañuelos re-signed with the Guardians for the 2021 season.
+He was released on 5 July 2021, in order to play with Team Mexico at the 2020 Summer Olympics (contested in 2021).
 He finished the 2021 season with a 2.94 ERA and 1.33 WHIP over 49 innings pitched.

 Sultanes de Monterrey

-On July 13, 2021, Bañuelos signed with the Sultanes de Monterrey of the Mexican League.
+On 13 July 2021, Bañuelos signed with the Sultanes de Monterrey of the Mexican League.
+In 3 games (2 starts) for the Sultanes, Bañuelos posted a 1-0 record and 1.80 ERA with 11 strikeouts over 10 innings of work.

 New York Yankees (second stint)

-On January 10, 2022, Bañuelos signed a minor league contract with the New York Yankees organization.
+On 10 January 2022, Bañuelos signed a minor league contract with the New York Yankees organization.
 He began the 2022 season with the Scranton/Wilkes-Barre RailRiders, and had a 2.35 ERA through 30 2/3 innings.
-The Yankees promoted him to the major leagues on May 26.
+The Yankees promoted him to the major leagues on 26 May.

 Bañuelos pitched in four games for the Yankees, recording a 2.16 ERA.
-The Yankees designated him for assignment on June 28 to make room on the active roster for JP Sears.
+The Yankees designated him for assignment on 28 June to make room on the active roster for JP Sears.

 Pittsburgh Pirates

-The Yankees traded Bañuelos to the Pittsburgh Pirates for cash considerations on July 3, 2022.
-On November 18, he was non tendered and became a free agent.
+The Yankees traded Bañuelos to the Pittsburgh Pirates for cash considerations on 3 July 2022.
+On 15 November, Bañuelos was designated for assignment by the Pirates after they protected multiple prospects from the Rule 5 draft.
+On 18 November, he was non–tendered and became a free agent.

 Tohoku Rakuten Golden Eagles

-On December 8, 2022, Bañuelos signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.
+On 8 December 2022, Bañuelos signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.
+He made only one appearance for the team, surrendering six runs on four hits and two walks in just 2/3 of an inning.
+Bañuelos became a free agent following the season.

+Rakuten Monkeys

+On 19 January 2024, Bañuelos signed a one–year contract with the Rakuten Monkeys of the Chinese Professional Baseball League.
+In 15 starts for Rakuten, he compiled a 9–4 record and 4.15 ERA with 70 strikeouts across 84 2/3 innings pitched.
+Bañuelos was released by the Monkeys on 17 August.

+Sultanes de Monterrey (second stint)

+On 4 March 2025, Bañuelos signed with the Sultanes de Monterrey of the Mexican League.